A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Methods

-\textbf{Dataset difficulty/pruning}~~ Our work is strongly motivated by the growing interest in automated methods for dataset analysis.
-In particular, new methods focus on dataset pruning~\citep{Tan2023-tv, He2023-ev, Abbas2024-lo}, identifying difficult/important examples~\citep{Kwok2024-qm, Ilyas2022-eh} or data slices~\citep{Eyuboglu2022-eh, Chung2019-qn, Sohoni2020-ae, Chen2019-vn}, and dataset auditing for shortcuts~\citep{Pavlak2023-vh}.
-Other results have shown that understanding dataset composition matters for analyzing model robustness~\citep{Ibrahim2022-lk, Drenkow2023-mt}.
+Our work is strongly motivated by the growing interest in automated methods for dataset analysis.
+In particular, new methods focus on dataset pruning~\citep{Tan2023-tv, He2023-ev, Abbas2024-lo}, identifying difficult/important examples~\citep{Kwok2024-qm, Ilyas2022-eh} or data slices~\citep{Eyuboglu2022-eh, Chung2019-qn, Sohoni2020-ae, Chen2019-vn}, and dataset auditing for shortcuts~\citep{Pavlak2023-vh, Drenkow2025-xx}.
+Other results have shown that understanding dataset composition matters for analyzing model robustness~\citep{Ibrahim2022-lk, Drenkow2024-gl}.
 Our work takes a positive step towards automated methods for analyzing the quality distribution of image datasets and establishing priors on DNN performance.

-\section{Causal framework for IQA}
+\subsection{Causal Framework for IQA}

-We first provide a causal inference perspective on the IQA problem.
+To understand the relationship between IQA metrics and DNN performance, we provide here a causal inference perspective on the IQA problem.
 We use causal directed acyclic graphs (DAGs) to illustrate our assumptions about the imaging generating process, quality metric, and performance metric as well as the interactions between all associated variables.
 This causal framework provides a means for identifying the specific conditions under which quality metrics are predictive of DNN performance.

-\textbf{Preliminaries}~~ We specify a causal DAG $\gG$ via a set of nodes $\gV$ and directed edges $\gE$.
+We specify a causal DAG $\gG$ via a set of nodes $\gV$ and directed edges $\gE$.
 To obtain the causal interpretation, directed edges imply a causal relationship such that for a variable/node $V \in \gV$, $V$ is a function of its parents ($V = f_V(pa(V), U)$ where $U$ is an exogenous noise term).

 For defining causal models in the IQA context, we start from a set of factors $A \in \gA$ that capture the key variables in the data generating process affecting the image conditions (e.g., lighting, focal length, aperture, exposure, weather).
 Let $X \in \gX$ be the resulting images, and for a task $T$, let $Y \in \gY$ be the label associated with $X$ for the task.
 For this work, we focus on classification tasks where $\gY$ consists of a discrete set of $K$ classes ($\gY = \{1,\dots,K\}$).
 Our quality metric $Q: \gX \rightarrow \R$ maps images to real number scores (typically in $[0, 1]$ where $1$ is the highest quality).
 We also assume a downstream task DNN $f_\theta: \gX \rightarrow \gY$ that maps images to class probabilities and is parameterized by $\theta$.
 We write the predicted probabilities $\hat{Y} = f_\theta(X)$ where $\hat{Y} \in \R^K$.
 Given one-hot encoded labels $Y$ and predictions $\hat{Y}$, we can compute a performance metric (e.g., accuracy) $M: \gY \times \gY \rightarrow \R$.
 In the general case and without loss of generality, we assume that $\hat{Y}$ is the prediction from a deterministic DNN.
 Similarly, we also assume that $Q, M$ are both deterministic functions of their parents in the causal DAG.